junaidjmomin/junaidjmomin/README.md

 ## About Me

-- 🔭 I’m currently working on Large Scale Employability of MediClusterNL
+- 🔭 I’m currently working on Large Scale Employability of MediClusterNLP.
 - 🌱 I’m currently learning R-programming language.
-- 👯 I’m looking to collaborate on projects related to AI, ML and Data Science
+- 👯 I’m looking to collaborate on projects related to AI, ML and Data Science.
-- 📫 How to reach me: junaidmofficial@gmail.com
+- 📫 How to reach me: junaidmofficial@gmail.com.
 - ⚡ Fun fact: I like to eat vanilla ice-cream with pineapples.